Estimated reading time: 5 minutes

 Why We Love Black Bean Recipes

-Black beans have become one of my off grid homestead kitchen go-tos.
+Black beans have become one of my off-grid homestead kitchen go-to's.
 We store bags of dried black beans on our pantry shelves.
-Plus I always have a few cans of black beans on hand for last-minute meals, like stovetop rice and beans.

 I cook and bake with black beans for a few good reasons.

 And I like them because they add some bulk and flavor to my homemade soup and stew recipes when I'm cooking to feed a crowd.

 Black beans also help stretch leftovers into a new meal.
 That's how I ended up creating this hearty ham and black bean soup recipe.

 Since we live off the grid in a remote Canadian boreal forest, waste removal is a pain.
 So I try to reduce the amount of waste we produce by composting and creating meals to use up ALL of our leftovers.

 Canned Black Beans, Dried Black Beans, or Home Grown Black Beans?